How to make your bonsai trunk thicker

 When a bonsai tree has a thicker trunk, it creates a sense of balance and proportion with the rest of the tree’s features, such as the branches, leaves, and overall shape.
 A thick trunk adds a sense of age and wisdom to the bonsai, giving it a natural, weathered appearance that mimics the characteristics of a full-sized tree.
 This visual impact can be further enhanced by carefully selecting and shaping the branches to complement the trunk.

-See also Where to trim a bonsai tree
+See also How to grow parts of bonsai

 Importance of a thick trunk in bonsai: